UzairNadeem005/DSA-Project/README.md

 ---

 ## ✨ Summary
 The Tower Defence game demonstrates the effective use of multiple data structures for gameplay.
-Classes handle tower, unit, projectile, and game logic.
-Linked lists manage dynamic unit movement and wave flow.
-Vectors store projectiles and wave templates for efficient iteration.
+Classes provide design for towers, units, projectiles, and game logic, while linked lists efficiently handle dynamic unit management.
+Vectors store projectiles and wave templates for easy iteration, and priority queues ensure optimal targeting by towers.
-Priority queues allow optimized target selection for towers.

-Together, these structures combine strategy, resource management, and object-oriented design into a responsive and scalable game system.
+Constants, primitive variables, and strings support game state tracking, visual representation, and UI messages.
+Overall, the project integrates strategy, resource management, and object-oriented design to create a responsive and scalable game system.

 ---